Pioneering insights into fixed wireless access offerings and dynamics

 FWA represents 17% of Telenor’s broadband base in Norway.

 In the process of sunsetting the copper network – a process completed for the retail market in 2023 – Telenor did lose broadband subscriptions, but without FWA it would have looked much worse.
-It’s worth mentioning that Telenor’s main mobile competitor, Telia, launched FWA too and has managed to gain an approximate 50 thousand FWA customers, representing about 11% of Telia’s total broadband base.
+It’s worth mentioning that Telenor’s main mobile competitor, Telia, launched FWA too and has managed to gain an approximate 57 thousand FWA customers, representing about 12% of Telia’s total broadband base.
+And unlike Telenor, Telia’s FWA base is still growing.

-Staying in Europe, we have also seen successful FWA launches by mobile operators in e.g. Denmark, Italy and the UK.
+Staying in Europe, we have also seen successful FWA launches by mobile operators in e.g. Denmark and Italy.
+But the established FWA markets isn’t limited to Austria and Finland, we also have Lithuania and Latvia.

-Surprisingly, even in highly developed, fibre-everywhere, Asian markets like Hong Kong and Japan, FWA has seen remarkable success, exemplified by NTT docomo’s acquisition of 926 thousand subscribers to its home5G FWA service in a short time.
+Surprisingly, even in highly developed, fibre-everywhere, Asian markets like Hong Kong and Japan, FWA has seen remarkable success, exemplified by NTT docomo’s acquisition of 1.225 million subscribers to its home5G FWA service in a short time.

 Let’s say that we see a trend here.
-But who aims to track and document the FWA development in key markets globally?
+But who aims to track and document the FWA development and its impact across key markets globally?
 Tefficient does.

 Tefficient’s FWA tracker

 In response to the escalating prominence of FWA globally, Tefficient introduces an innovative annual offering—the FWA tracker.
-Encompassing 15 key markets, including Australia, Austria, Denmark, Finland, France, Hong Kong, Ireland, Italy, Japan, Latvia, Lithuania, Norway, Sweden, the UK, and the USA, this tracker captures the offerings and statistics of approximately 55 FWA providers.
+Encompassing 16 key markets, including Australia, Austria, Denmark, Estonia, Finland, France, Hong Kong, Ireland, Italy, Japan, Latvia, Lithuania, Norway, Sweden, the UK, and the USA, this tracker captures the offerings and statistics of more than 60 FWA providers.

 The markets are selected based on the availability of FWA offerings, the FWA maturity and the availability of take-up or outcome data.
 If a market in your view still is missing, let us know.